disneystreaming/weaver-test/docs/motivation.md

 Another **HUGE** thank eu to Eugene Yokota, author of [Expecty](https://github.com/eed3si9n/expecty/).

-And an obious thank you to the maintainers of cats and fs2.
+And an obvious thank you to the maintainers of cats and fs2.
 We stand on the shoulders of giants.